adamcroom/mediator/_posts/2015-06-02-fork-adamcroom-com.md

 ### Forkable

 Honestly, this is the major reason I moved over to Github pages.
-If you want to take pieces of my site, or the *entire* site, you now can down this with the click of a button.
+If you want to take pieces of my site, or the *entire* site, you now can download this with the click of a button.
 On Github, you can *fork*, meaning you can make a copy of my repository and experiment with the site without actually affecting my site.
 Go ahead and [check out the repository][repo]!

 This is something I wanted to explore mainly for my course site, [prpubs.us][prpubs], but tested out with my main domain for the first go around.
 And I'm pleasantly surprised with how much I've enjoyed the experience so far.
 It's one thing to put a Creative Commons license on a website (really, I think that's fantastic!), but that doesn't make the webpage any easier to recreate.
 In fact, if you decided to pull anything out of my currently CC-licensed course site, you'd be met with the resistance of broken code that doesn't work outside the ecosystem that I've created.
 Most people would spend more time than its worth.